1. Privacy statement

 e) Webinars

 To enable website users to participate in webinars, we work with the service provider ieQ-systems GmbH & Co.
 KG (Fridtjof-Nansen-Weg 8, 48155 Münster).
 When you register for a webinar, you provide your details, i.e. First name/surname, company and email address, to this service provider so that they can send you information about this event.
-We process your data based on the legitimate interest in providing webinars to users of the website pursuant to Art.
-6(1)(1)(f) GDPR.
-Without this processing, participation in a webinar is not possible.

 You can find further information regarding the protection of your data in the context of a webinar online here: www.logmeininc.com/de/gdpr/gdpr-compliance.